 Willow Lake is one of 3 lakes in the Prescott region.
 This one is a particularly nice option for any day trippers as it is located adjacent to the zoo, so you can combine both activities for a nice little spring or summer day out in nature.
 The trail around the lake is about 6 miles and completely flat, making it a nice choice for a non-strenuous stroll.
 Because of the flat terrain, biking is another fun option, especially for those of us who prefer flat trails as opposed to mountain biking.
 Birdwatching is a popular past time here, as well as boating and kayaking.
-Pack with a picnic lunch and enjoy the pretty desert scenery!
+Pack a picnic lunch and enjoy the pretty desert scenery!

 4. Visit the Heritage Park Zoo

 Although quite small and a bit pricey, this non profit zoo is worthy of a visit for the nice walkability, pretty views of the surrounding lake and desert (bonus – on a clear day you can see the San Francisco Peaks in Flagstaff), and convenient proximity to Willow Lake.
-Overall, an hour or so strolling around Heritage Park is a great way to spend a spring or summer afternoon in Prescott.
-And be sure to check out the annual Zoo Lights festival if your planning a holiday visit!
+Overall, an hour or so strolling around Heritage Park Zoo is a great way to spend a spring or summer afternoon in Prescott.
+And be sure to check out the annual Zoo Lights festival if you are planning a holiday visit!

 5. Treat yourself to dinner at a fantastic local Italian restaurant

 Prescott is home to the best selection of Italian restaurants in the northern portion of the state.
-Sadly, more touristy areas like Sedona, Williams, and Flagstaff offer very few choices in terms of Italian dining, and most are overly touristy and overpriced.
+Sadly, more touristy areas like Sedona, Williams, and Flagstaff offer very few choices in terms of Italian dining (although they offer their own fantastic assortment of restaurants).
 Prescott’s Italian restaurant scene in comparison feels more authentic with a great local vibe that you do not find in these more touristy Arizona towns.
 Rosa’s Pizzeria and Papa’s Italian both feature delicious food and a lively ambiance.
 Both of these restaurants are popular downtown hotspots so make a reservation to avoid a lengthy wait!

 6. Bike the Peavine National Recreational Trail